How To Make a Pet First Aid Kit and Other Essential First Aid Topics for Pet Care Professionals – Updated For 2025!

 Tick Removal

-If you live in a wooded area or spend a lot of time caring for pets outside, performing regular tick checks on the animals under your care is a good idea.
-The Humane Society has an easy-to-follow guide for taking care of ticks:
+If you live in a wooded area or spend a lot of time caring for pets outside, performing regular tick checks on the pets under your care is essential.
+The Humane Society has an easy-to-follow guide for handling ticks:

-1. The first step is to perform a scan of the pet’s body.
-Use your hands to check for any bumps or swelling gently.
+- The first step is scanning your pet's body, using your hands to check for any bumps or swelling gently.

-2. Ticks come in many varieties, so become familiar with the ticks in your area to make the proper identifications.
-The Centers for Disease Control and Prevention (CDC) has a guide for identifying different types of ticks and more detailed information on the different tick-borne diseases here.
-While wearing gloves, use a pair of tweezers or a tick remover to pull the tick straight out.
+- Ticks come in many varieties, so familiarize yourself with the ticks in your area to make the proper identifications.
+Mayo Clinic has a guide for identifying different types of ticks and more detailed information on the different tick-borne diseases here.
+When removing a tick, make sure to wear gloves and use a pair of tweezers or a tick remover to pull the tick straight out.
 Don’t try to twist the tick because it might leave its mouth or head embedded in your pet.
 You should take the pet to a veterinarian if you cannot remove the full tick.

 CPR and First Aid Certifications